khakhalin/notes/keywords/avl_tree.md

 # Comparison to other trees

-Compared to a **red-black tree** [[red-black_tree]], AVL trees are more balanced, but may require more rotations, so they are good if you are mostly reading, but don't insert and delete that much.
+Compared to a [[red-black_tree]], AVL trees are more balanced, but may require more rotations, so they are good if you are mostly reading, but don't insert and delete that much.

 # Refs